International Baccalaureate: Other programmes

-Directors General
+Directors general

-Alec Peterson was IB's first director general (1968–1977), followed by Gérard Renaud (1977–1983), Roger Peel (1983–1998), Derek Blackman (1998–1999), George Walker (1999–2005), Jeffrey Beard (2006–2013) and Dr. Siva Kumari (2013-2021).
+Alec Peterson was IB's first director general (1968–1977), followed by Gérard Renaud (1977–1983), Roger Peel (1983–1998), Derek Blackman (1998–1999), George Walker (1999–2005), Jeffrey Beard (2006–2013) and Siva Kumari (2013–2021).

-As of May 2021, Olli-Pekka Heinonen, Finnish politician and director of the Finnish National Agency of Education was selected by the board of directors to serve as director general, replacing Dr. Siva Kumari.
+As of May 2021, Olli-Pekka Heinonen, a Finnish politician and director of the Finnish National Agency of Education, was selected by the board of directors to serve as director general, replacing Siva Kumari.

 Organization

-The IB is a nonprofit organization, selling its products and services to schools in a system analogous to a franchise network.
-Schools buy products and services from the IB - assessments, publications, the right to use branding - and in turn schools act as distributors, reselling the products and services to families.

-The IB maintains its head office in Geneva, Switzerland.
-Assessment and grading services are located in Cardiff, Wales and the curriculum centre moved in 2011 to The Hague, Netherlands.
-Two other offices are located in Washington D.C. and Singapore.

-The organization is divided into three regional centres: IB Africa, Europe and Middle East (IBAEM), administered from The Hague; IB Americas (IBA), administered from Washington D.C.; and IB Asia-Pacific (IBAP), administered from Singapore.
+The IB maintains a Foundation Office in Geneva, Switzerland, which handles legal and executive functions.
+The IB Global Centre in Cardiff, Wales handles examination related tasks such as producing and marking exam scripts for all regions.

+There are three other IB Global Centres, which are the headquarters for the global regional centres: